 You can check out this post by Visit Abu Dhabi for more information regarding which restaurants to seek after if you want to taste the local delicacies, click here.

 When I asked my sister about what to do in Abu Dhabi, she won’t shut up about seafood brunches – she loves seafood, brunch, and an unlimited cocktail bar, and this is how you can tell we are family.
 Unfortunately, the last time I was there, I didn’t get the opportunity to eat at one, but she and her husband often go for a brunch at least two to three times a month.
 They have three active kids, and they deserve these brunch outs.

 Anyways, these brunch outs are often during the weekends (Thursday to Saturday) and they do fill up fast, so if you’re interested in taking yourself for a lovely mid-day treat after all the Abu Dhabi sightseeing, you’ve done during the week then you must book a table stat!
 You can ask your hotel’s front desk to do this for you.

 Here are the restaurants my sister recommend for you guys to try:

 - Sheraton Abu Dhabi Hotel & Resort at Corniche Beach have seafood nights at their restaurant called Flavours every Wednesday evenings.
 Reservation beforehand is needed.

-- Intercontinental Abu Dhabi Hotel has seafood nights every Thursdays at their restaurant called Selections.
-Reservation is needed and dress casual smartly, or so they say.
+- Intercontinental Abu Dhabi Hotel has seafood nights every Thursday at their restaurant called Selections.
+Reservation is needed and dresses casual smartly, or so they say.